Dig In Deep

-Dig In Deep is the seventeenth studio album by American singer-songwriter Bonnie Raitt.
-The album was released on February 26, 2016, by Redwing Records the first in 14 years to contain original music written by Bonnie.
+Dig In Deep is the seventeenth studio album by American singer and songwriter Bonnie Raitt.
+The album was released on February 26, 2016.

 The album once again primarily features her longtime band composed of Ricky Fataar on drums, George Marinelli on guitars and James "Hutch" Hutchinson on bass with newer member Mike Finnigan on keyboards.

 Critical reception

 Dig In Deep received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 82 based on 17 reviews, which indicates "universal acclaim".
 The album earned Raitt a nomination for "Artist of the Year" at the 2016 Americana Music Honors & Awards.